asearfos/chipper/docs/chipper_manual.md

     ![output files](static/output_files_circled.png "output files")

-**Note Size Threshold Widget**
+**Noise Threshold Widget**

-The purpose of the widget is to help you determine a common threshold for note size for all of your data.
+The purpose of the widget is to help you determine a common threshold for noise for all of your data.
 We recommend you perform this step for a set of songs from the same species.
 Specifically, you can use a subset of your data (\~20 songs) to determine the threshold.
 You will adjust the threshold for each song until satisfied with the results.
 A